 My Talks

 I am available to give many different talks.
-These are my talks that I already gave somewhere and can resurrect upon request:
+These are my talks that I already gave somewhere and can resurrect and give them again upon request:

 My talks can be adjusted for different audiences.
 If you would like to schedule me to speak to your group or to arrange a math party, please email me.